grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ruler.independent-rule-evaluation-concurrency-min-duration-percentage
 [independent_rule_evaluation_concurrency_min_duration_percentage: <float> | default = 50]

-# (experimental) False to disable writing the result of rule evaluation to
+# (experimental) Writes the results of rule evaluation to ingesters or ingest
-# ingesters.
+# storage when enabled.
 Use this option for testing purposes.
+To disable, set to
+# false.
 # CLI flag: -ruler.rule-evaluation-write-enabled
 [rule_evaluation_write_enabled: <boolean> | default = true]
 ```